Ginko Craig Plantain Lily

 Hosta x 'Ginko Craig'Item #4153 USDA Hardiness Zone: 3 - 8

 Narrow, lance-like green leaves edged in white make an ideal edging plant for a shady border.
+Thrives in dappled morning sun to shade, protected from harsh sun exposures.
 Also great under trees, where leaf litter falls through its narrow leaves.
 An herbaceous perennial.

-- OverviewLight Needs:Full to partial shadeWatering Needs:Once established, hostas are drought tolerant but require regular moisture for best performance.Average Landscape Size:Moderate growing to 10 in. tall, spreading wider.
+- OverviewLight Needs:Full to partial shadeWatering Needs:Water weekly or more often in extreme heat for best performance.Average Landscape Size:Moderate growing to 10 in. tall, spreading wider.

 - History & LoreHistory:The genus Hosta contains over 40 species mostly native to China and Japan.
 H. plantaginea is the ancestor of most modern hybrids, introduced from China by French botanist, Lamarck.
 The variegation of this hybrid points to further ancestry from H. undulata of Japan.Lore:Hosta was named by the Austrian, Leopold Trattinick who honored his friend and fellow countryman, Dr. N.T.
 Host.